hackbinghamton/IntroToProgrammingWorkshop/FleshingOutTheDetails.md

 When you're thinking about what you can accomplish in any given sprint, analyze your past velocity and keep track of the kinds of things that slow you down.
 A way you can do this is by using a burndown chart to keep track of how many story points are being completed.
 This is also a great way to start thinking about *kaizen*.

-### Agile is pretty cool!
+### More Resources
-If this is something that interests you, there are a lot of resources online where you can learn more about Agile development!
+If Agile is something that interests you, there are a lot of resources online where you can learn more about Agile development!

 [The Agile Manifesto](https://agilemanifesto.org/principles.html).